 It's up to you.
-It depends on how good you are at remembering stuff and being prepared.
+It depends on how good you are at remembering information and being prepared.
 It depends on where the MCAT falls into that.
 I don't know if I'd recommend taking it while you're trying to prep for the MCAT.
 I would try to take it earlier as possible so that it doesn't interfere with your prep.

 [31:00] Shadowing Hours

 Question from Adam: He's asking whether he should focus more on shadowing time if he has a great amount of non medical volunteering with some military stuff.
 He only has time for one option right now.

 If you have enough shadowing, dump it and just continue the clinical experience.

 [31:37] Premed Advisors